MISSION AND OUTCOMES

 - Complete a service-learning project and workshop.
 To be initiated after completing the core workshops, with approval of the Director.

 Next workshop will be held in January, 2020

 This workshop uses a variety of experiential exercises to help participants identify and appreciate individual and collective differences and strengths, as well as explore their own knowledge, attitudes and experiences around diversity, equity and inclusion.
 The course uses social justice concepts as its foundation as they relate to power, privilege and oppression on individual, institutional and societal levels.
 Sponsored by the Office of Campus Climate, University Ombuds, Social Justice Initiatives and Human Resources

-Process: Participants can sign-up through the Learning Management System.
+Sign up through HR Learning Management System.